test-editor/tutorials/README.md

 ## System log

-The containers write into a log file (`te.log`) that can be watched (`bash watch-log`) to get a glimpse of the inner workings of these containers.
+The containers write into a log file (`te.log`) in the root folder of the tutorials, that can be watched (`bash watch-log`) to get a glimpse of the inner workings of these containers.